 Thanks for supporting the 6th Annual NRMA Kennedy Awards!

-This 2017 ceremony will be held at the Royal Randwick Grand Ballroom on Friday August 11, and tickets can be secured at early bird prices by CLICKING HERE.
+This 2017 gala ceremony will be held at the Royal Randwick Grand Ballroom on Friday August 11, and tickets can be secured by CLICKING HERE.

 You can enter the awards for a tax-deductible a donation of $40 to The Kennedy Foundation for each item of work entered and closes 6pm, July 1, 2017 for any material broadcast or published between July 1, 2016 and June 30, 2017.